-This course in Principles of Accounts helps students to develop an understanding of a range of theoretical and practical techniques used in accounting.
-It helps to develop skills that should enable them to participate more effectively and responsibly in today's business environment, to improve the management of personal financial activities, such as, budgeting, savings and investment.
-In addition, this course prepares students for post-secondary and professional studies in accounting.
+This course in Principles of Accounts helps students to develop an understanding of a range of theoretical and practical techniques used in Accounting.
+It helps to develop skills that should enable them to participate more effectively and responsibly in today's business and technology-based environment, to improve the management of personal financial activities, such as, budgeting, savings and investment.
+In addition, this course prepares students for post-secondary and professional studies and entry level employment in Accounting.

-The syllabus also seeks to instill tenets of the Ideal Caribbean as articulated by the CARICOM Caribbean Education Task Force (CTF) and adopted by the CARICOM Heads of Government at their 18th Summit.
-To this end the syllabus contains objectives and content intended to nurture and improve students' multiple literacy skills, as well as their management, economic and entrepreneurial skills and positive work ethic.
-In addition, in keeping with the UNESCO Pillars of Learning, on completion of this course of study students will learn to know, to be, to do, and to live together.
+The syllabus also seeks to instill twenty-first century skills as well as tenets of the Ideal Caribbean Person as articulated by the CARICOM Caribbean Education Task Force (CTF) and adopted by the CARICOM Heads of Government at their 18th Summit.
+To this end, the syllabus contains objectives, content and teaching, learning and assessment activities intended to nurture and improve students' multiple literacy and critical thinking skills, as well as their management, economic and entrepreneurial skills and positive work ethic.
+In addition, in keeping with the UNESCO Pillars of Learning, on completion of this course of study students will learn to know, learn to be, learn to do, and to live together.